With “Smart” Devices Everywhere, Why Are Our Remote Controls So Dumb?

 Ambiq’s ultra-low-power microprocessors are transforming remote controls, both in terms of their capabilities and their potential.
 By enabling always-on voice detection and recognition, remote controls can do more than change the channel.
 Quickly, these remote controls are evolving into virtual assistants capable of integrating into our homes for a wireless and hands-free environment.

-By utilizing Bluetooth radio frequency (RF) chipsets and specialized embedded microprocessors, Ambiq is helping remote controls behave more intuitively for smoother user experience.
+By utilizing Bluetooth wireless technology chipsets and specialized embedded microprocessors, Ambiq® is helping remote controls behave more intuitively for smoother user experience.